 When you start the game, you have the option of which level of hardness you want to start at.
 Seeing as though I’ve never played this before, I started from the very beginning.
 But if you’re already a hardened Monster Hunter, you can start a bit further on and jump right in.

 This isn’t a brand new game as we mentioned in our Monster Hunter Freedom Unite preview, but an updated version of Monster Hunter 2, with a couple of extra areas and monsters.
 If you’ve played the 2nd game, you can even use your save files with this one, which I thought could come in handy for those of you who have already played it.

 After choosing your difficulty level, you can choose to customise your character with a few choice selections.
-There’s not a great deal of choices in there, but it’s something to play around with.
-There’s even different grunting noises your character can make.
+There’s not a lot of choices in there, but it’s something to play around with.
+There are even different grunting noises your character can make.